Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 92.5%

-Kindergarten MMR coverage — dangerously below 95% threshold
+Kindergarten MMR coverage — below 95% threshold

 What Measles Actually Does to a Child's Body